BradGreig/LEGO-analysis/docs/index.md

 Beginning with the number of pieces in a set (left panel), we can clearly see that using a single metric (PPP) to represent the data is quite poor.
 As we consider sets with larger pieces, the red datapoints deviate further from the mean PPP.
 This explains why the R$^{2}$ coefficient was not particularly high (e.g. 0.75).
 Therefore, a simple PPP is not a very good measure.

 On the right hand side, I consider the same for the weight of a LEGO set.
 Here, the binned data much more closely follows the mean PPW (black dashed curve).
 This demonstrates why the PPW was a considerably better metric.
+Further highlight why the PPW is better, is the considerably smaller error bars (reduced scatter relative to PPP).
 However, like for the PPP, the binned data clearly deviates by an increasing amount from the mean PPW for increasing set weights.
 Showing that simple metrics such as PPP or PPW are not universally capable of describing all the data.

 ### The problem with a single number for a metric